Silver Line (DART): Rolling stock

-Eight Stadler FLIRT (Fast Light Intercity and Regional Train) diesel multiple unit (DMU) trainsets were ordered in June 2019 for use on the Silver Line.
+Eight Stadler FLIRT (Fast Light Innovative Regional Train) diesel multiple unit (DMU) trainsets were ordered in June 2019 for use on the Silver Line.
 This makes DART the fourth transit agency in Texas to operate Stadler Rail DMUs, following the Denton County Transportation Authority's A-train, Capital MetroRail in Austin, and TEXRail.
 It is also the third system in the United States to use FLIRT DMUs, after TEXRail and the Arrow service in San Bernardino County, California.

 The DART FLIRTs are low-floor diesel-electric multiple units designed to meet Federal Railroad Administration Alternative Vehicle Technology (AVT) standards and Buy America requirements.
 Each trainset includes four passenger coaches and a separate midsection car called a PowerPack which houses the four diesel motors and electric generators, reducing interior noise levels and allowing a larger low-floor area.
 The trains provide 222 seats with standing room for up to 263 passengers and are fully compliant with the Americans with Disabilities Act.
 The modular design also allows an additional passenger car to be added or for future conversion to bi-mode operation.

 Plans for expansion

 DART-owned corridor from Parker Road station to McKinney, Texas.

 An additional segment of the Cotton Belt corridor has been labeled for future expansion.
 Although no planning has occurred, it would extend the route from Shiloh Road in Plano to Wylie, with stations in the downtowns of Murphy and Wylie.
 Neither of these towns are DART member cities.

-The Environmental Impact Statement released in 2018 suggests that trains may eventually run along the TEXRail corridor to Fort Worth.
+The Environmental Impact Statement (2018) and DARTs 2045 Transit System Plan (2022) suggests that trains may eventually run along the TEXRail corridor to Fort Worth.
+DARTs 2045 Transit System Plan lists the timeframe as happening in the next 1-10 years, providing “through” service from Plano to Fort Worth.

 Another possibility for Silver Line expansion is northward.
 The North Central Texas Council of Governments (NCTCOG) in a 2022 meeting discussed the possibility of rail expansion beyond the current northern terminus Parker Road Station from Plano through Allen to McKinney.
 Either the Red Line or the Silver Line could be extended north.
 The study proposed seven stations between the current Parker Road Station and the hypothetical northern terminus Downtown McKinney Station.
 The extension would be 18 mi long, cost between $700 million and $900 million to construct, and is estimated to have 7,000 to 8,000 riders a day by 2045.